The urgent need for sustainable digital design

 These tools measure data transfer (KB/MB) as a proxy for energy use, converting it to CO2e using grid intensity factors.

-Every eliminated step reduces data transfer and server requests.
-You get two wins: lower environmental impact and happier users.
+Every step you eliminate reduces data transfer and server requests, which means lower environmental impact and a better user experience simultaneously.

 Select green hosting providers, cloud services with renewable energy commitments, and sustainable SaaS tools.